lee-zhg/intro-machine-learning/README.md

-# Data & AI Workshop - Data Understanding and Processing
+# Data & AI Workshop - Machine Learning

 ## Objective

-This workshop will walk you through some of the fundamental early stages of the Data Science / ML workflow.
-We will be exploring different aspects of data understanding, visualization and processing.
+This workshop will walk you through model development stages of the Data Science / ML workflow.
+We will be exploring different ways to build machine learning models and deploying those models.
 By the end of these labs/tutorials, you should understand:

 - The use of Jupyter Notebooks in IBM Watson Studio
-- How to load data sets with open source libraries
+- Code based approaches to building ML models
-- How to visualize data sets through code and no-code options
+- Low-code and Zero code based approached to building ML Models
-- How to process data sets
+- Deploying ML models to Watson Machine Learning.

 ### Tools Used